Symmetry energy effects on isovector properties of neutron rich nuclei with a Thomas-Fermi approach: Results and Discussion

 In Fig.~2 we plot the density distributions (total, proton and neutron) as well as the corresponding asymmetry function $\alpha(r)$ for various values of $L$ and two nuclei ($^{208}$Pb and $^{48}$Ca.) The softness symmetry energy (higher values of $L$) shift the neutron distribution to the outer part of the nucleus, while at the same time it concentrates deeper the protons.
 This is clearly reflected both on the corresponding values of $R_p$ and $R_n$ as well as on the neutron skin $R_{skin}$ (see also table I).
 The effects of the symmetry energy is even more pronounced on the trend of the asymmetry function.
-Higher values of $L$ shift the cut-off radius $r_c$ to even more lower values increasing dramatically the neutron skin and forming a kind of {\it neutron halo} inside the nucleus.
+Higher values of $L$ shift the cut-off radius $r_c$ to even lower values increasing dramatically the neutron skin and forming a kind of {\it neutron halo} inside the nucleus.
 It is obvious from the above analysis that $S(\rho)$ and consequently, according to expression (\ref{asym-final}), the asymmetry function $\alpha(r)$ acts as a {\it regulator} on the proton and neutron distributions in order to minimize, in every case, the total energy of the nucleus.
-On the other hand, and accordingly(see also expression (\ref{asym-final})) the Coulomb potential $V_c(r)$ acts inversely, compared to $S(\rho)$ and its main effect is to shift the proton distribution to the outer part of the nucleus.
+On the other hand, and accordingly (see also expression (\ref{asym-final})) the Coulomb potential $V_c(r)$ acts inversely, compared to $S(\rho)$ and its main effect is to shift the proton distribution to the outer part of the nucleus.
 Actually, the interplay between the long range coulomb forces, the nuclear forces and mainly the isovector part of nuclear forces is responsible for the creation of the neutron skin thickness.
 However, although the Coulomb contribution is well defined, the contribution of the symmetry energy still remains an open problem even for low values of densities.

-Fig.~3 displays the neutron skin $R_{skin}$ as a function of $L$ for various values of $J$ for the four studied neutron rich nuclei ($^{208}$Pb, $^{124}$Sn, $^{90}$Zr and $^{48}$Ca).
+Fig.~3(a) displays the neutron skin $R_{skin}$ as a function of $L$ for various values of $J$ for $^{208}$Pb.
 The most striking feature is, in all cases, the strong dependence of $R_{skin}$ on $L$.
 For a comparison, we include for the case of $^{208}$Pb an approximate linear dependence

 established by Centelles {\it et. al.,} \cite{Centelles-09} using a wide range of non-relativistic and relativistic models.
 It is obvious that relation (\ref{approx-Roca}) supports a softer dependence of $R_{skin}$ on $L$ compared to the present study.
 However we note that we present a systematic study of the effects of $L$ on $R_{skin}$ and in a large range of values of $L$ without trying to reproduce for example the experimental value of the binding energy or the charge radius of the specific nucleus.
 Even in this case, we found that the intersection between our results and the results compatible with (\ref{approx-Roca}) corresponds to values of binding energy very close to the experimental for the specific nuclei.